maykinmedia/open-inwoner/CONTRIBUTING.md

 To keep the code clean and readable, this project uses:

-- [`isort`](https://github.com/timothycrosley/isort) to order the imports
-- [`black`](https://github.com/psf/black) to format the Python code and keep diffs for pull requests small
-- [`flake8`](https://github.com/PyCQA/flake8) to clean up code (removing unused imports, etc.)
+- [`ruff`](https://docs.astral.sh/ruff/) to format and clean up code (removing unused imports, etc.)
 - [`prettier`](https://github.com/prettier/prettier) to format the JS code and keep diffs for pull requests small
   Whenever a branch is pushed or a pull request is made, the code will be checked in CI by the tools mentioned above, so make sure to install these tools and run them locally before pushing branches/making pull requests.

-This project aims to meet the criteria of the [Standard for Public Code][Standard_for_Public_Code].
+This project aims to meet the criteria of the [Standard for Public Code][standard_for_public_code].
 Please make sure that your pull requests are compliant, that will make the reviews quicker.

 ### Forking the repository

 In order to implement changes to this project when you do not have rights for this [repository][repository], you must first fork the repository.
 Once the repository is forked, you can clone it to your local machine.

 ### Making the changes

 On your local machine, create a new branch, and name it like:

 - `feature/some-new-feature`, if the changes implement a new feature
 - `issue/some-issue`, if the changes fix an issue